sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 ---------

 There is no real good reason to select subsets of data epochs.
-When comparing between conditions - performed by creating contrast at the STUDY level (group analysis interface which may also be used for single subject analysis), one may ignore specific data epochs.
+When comparing conditions -- performed by creating contrast at the STUDY level (the group analysis interface which may also be used for single-subject analysis) -- one may ignore specific data epochs.

 Nevertheless, they may be cases in which you might want to remove specific artifactual or irrelevant data epochs.